bentoml/BentoML/docs/source/guides/build-options.rst

     You don't need to specify ``bentoml`` as a dependency in this field since the current version of BentoML will be added to the list by default.
 However, you can override this by specifying a different BentoML version.

-To include a package from a GitHub repository, use the `pip VCS support format <https://pip.pypa.io/en/stable/topics/vcs-support/>`_.
+To include a package from a GitHub repository, use the `pip requirements file format <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_.
 You can specify the repository URL, the branch, tag, or commit to install from, and the subdirectory if the Python package is not in the root of the repository.

 .. code-block:: yaml